Philippians 4:4-23 • Live Joyfully Without Worry

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 (Philippians 4:6-7)

-Being worried or anxious can steal our joy.
-It pulls us in many directions away from trusting the Lord and living joyfully.
+The word translated anxious or worried means to be pulled apart.
+It pulls us in many directions away from trusting the Lord and definitely will steal your joy.

 Give it to God

+Present the situation and need to God.
 Giving things over to Him includes those things that are legitimate concerns.
 They are not imaginary.
 But anxiety is an emotional response to whatever is bothering you.
 Paul told the Philippians and us to give to God every situation and our anxiety about it to God.
-We do this in prayer with thanksgiving.

 • He loves you.